mohamed-chs/chatgpt-history-export-to-md/CONTRIBUTING.md

      ```bash
      ruff check .
+     ruff check --fix .
      ```

    - **Type checks**:

      ```bash
-     mypy --install-types
-     mypy .
+     mypy --install-types .
      ```

    - **Run tests**:

      ```bash
-     python -m pytest
+     pytest tests
      ```

-4. **Additional testing**
+4. **Playground**

-   You can also check [notebook](playground.ipynb) to see how the output looks.
+   You can also check the [notebook](playground.ipynb) to see how the output looks.
+Feel free to play around with it.

 ## Committing and Pushing Changes